Four of Pentacles

 This card warns for caution.
 This is not a good card for relationships!

 For existing relationships, this card predicts a bumpy period.
 Expect possessiveness, jealously or a need for more support than usual.
-The root cause may be old arguments resurfacing, wider family issues, or one partner needing more back-up from the other because of issues in another area of life (such as career).
+The root cause may be old arguments resurfacing, wider family issues, or one partner requiring more back-up from the other because of issues in another area of life (such as career).

 For new relationships, there may be issues coming from a previous relationship; the new person in your life has not let go and may be on a rebound.

-For existing relationships there will be a new start or reset within the relationship.
+For existing relationships, there will be a new start or reset within the relationship.
 Old wounds or arguments will heal, and any past hurts will be forgotten.
 This is a good time to move forward together, but most importantly, to learn lessons from the past, as you now have good reasons to understand each other much better!

-For new relationships this card is a good sign.
-Lessons have been learnt previous to this relationship and a new start and clean slate is wanted by one or both sides of the relationship.
+For new relationships, this card is a good sign.
+Lessons have been learnt previous to this relationship, and a new start and clean slate is wanted by one or both sides of the relationship.

-For people in long term employment this card points to being comfortable but there has been no movement in career.
+For people in long term employment, this card points to being comfortable, but there has been no movement in career.
 You may love the paychecks but hate the job.

 There may also be a sense of hoarding information and skills and not sharing to maintain position.

 For new careers, this card suggests a feeling of being guarded and sticking to what you know.
 You may be feeling insecure or have impostor syndrome.
-This will pass with time as long as you recognize it and open up, asking more questions and integrating yourself within the team
+This will pass with time as long as you recognize it and open up, asking more questions and integrating yourself within the team.

-This is a great time to break old patterns and start anew in career, especially if your old career was well paying but ultimately boring because it became the same year of experience over and over.
+This is a great time to break old patterns and start anew in a career, especially if your old career was well paying but ultimately boring because it became the same year of experience over and over.

-This may be caused by a better understanding of income vs job satisfaction and taking more forward-looking leaps.
+This may be caused by a better understanding of income vs. job satisfaction and taking more forward-looking leaps.

 It may also be a case of having money in the bank and now using it to do more of what excites you rather than just the money.